It’s hard to get a nice, cold glass of mead in these parts.

-So when Matt Kuscher, the mastermind behind Grove favorite LoKal and Wynwood’s Kush, set his eyes on his next restaurant, The Spillover in Coconut Grove, he saw a huge opportunity — to be the first mead and cider bar in the Magic City.
+So when Matt Kuscher, the mastermind behind Grove favorite LoKal and Wynwood’s Kush, opened The Spillover in Coconut Grove, he saw a huge opportunity — to be the first mead and cider bar in the Magic City.
 Editor’s note: This paragraph has been edited to reflect the right location.

 Mead is simple.
 It’s made with three ingredients: honey, water, and yeast, according to Colin Speer, the general manager at The Spillover.

 The fermentation process is similar to the one for cider or beer.